Rich Communication Services: Reception

-In 2018, Amnesty International researcher Joe Westby criticized RCS for not allowing E2EE, because it is treated as a service of carriers and thus subject to lawful interception.
+In 2018, Amnesty International researcher Joe Westby criticized RCS for not allowing end-to-end encryption (E2EE), because it was treated as a service of carriers and thus subject to lawful interception.
+In March 2025, the GSMA published an RCS E2EE specification based on Messaging Layer Security (MLS), and in May 2026 Apple and Google began rolling out E2EE RCS messaging in beta for supported iPhone and Android users.

 The Verge in 2019 criticized the inconsistent support of RCS in the United States, with carriers not supporting RCS in all markets, not certifying service on all phones, or not yet supporting the Universal Profile.
-Concerns were shown over Google's decision to run its own Google Guest RCS service due to the possibility of antitrust scrutiny, but it was acknowledged that Google had to do so in order to bypass the carriers' inconsistent support of RCS, as it wanted to have a service more comparable to Apple's iMessage service available on Android.
+It also raised concerns over Google's decision to operate its own Google-hosted RCS service due to the possibility of antitrust scrutiny, while acknowledging that Google had done so to bypass inconsistent carrier support and make Android messaging more comparable to Apple's iMessage.
+By 2024, AT&T, T-Mobile, and Verizon had moved, or announced plans to move, their RCS services to Google's Jibe platform.

-Ars Technica in 2019 criticized Google's move to launch a direct-to-consumer Google Guest RCS service, considering it a contradiction of RCS being native to the carrier to provide features reminiscent of messaging apps, counting it as being among various past and unsuccessful attempts by Google to develop an in-house messaging service (including Google Talk, Google+ Messenger, Hangouts, and Allo), and noting limitations: such as its dependencies on phone numbers as the identity (whereas email-based accounts are telco-agnostic), not being capable of being readily synchronized between multiple devices, and the aforementioned lack of E2EE.
+Ars Technica in 2019 criticized Google's move to launch a direct-to-consumer Google Guest RCS service, considering it a contradiction of RCS being native to carriers while providing features reminiscent of messaging apps.
+It described the move as another in a series of Google messaging efforts, including Google Talk, Google+ Messenger, Hangouts, and Allo, and noted limitations such as reliance on phone numbers as identity, limited multi-device synchronization, and the lack of E2EE at the time.

+As reported by Brian Chen of The New York Times in 2023, Apple's adoption of RCS was an important social shift in ending "green versus blue bubble” elitism between iPhone and Android users.